PUD Expands Low Income Support, Changes Program Name

 Olympic Community Action Programs (OlyCAP) provides income verification for all PUD assistance program applicants.
 OlyCAP also administers the federally funded Low Income Home Energy Assistance Program (LIHEAP), helping with winter heating costs, which is expected to be available beginning sometime in November.

-The PUD partners with both OlyCAP and St. Vincent de Paul on an additional program.
-Formerly known as “Power Boost,” the PUD’s newly re-named Rainy Day Fund provides one-time grants of up to $500 in emergency assistance to eligible low-income residents who have received shut off notices and are in immediate danger of losing utility services.
+The PUD partners with both OlyCAP and the Society of St. Vincent de Paul on an additional program.
+Formerly known as “Power Boost,” the PUD’s newly re-named Rainy Day Fund provides emergency assistance grants to eligible low-income residents who are in immediate danger of losing utility services.

 Unlike the bill credit, which is funded through electric base rates, PUD customers have the option to support the Rainy Day Fund by checking boxes on their bills to either round up to the nearest dollar each month or make a one time or recurring donation of any amount.
 Some customers give $5 per month and some give $250 once a year, said Hall.

-“This isn’t for people who are just having a hard month or are repeatedly delinquent.” explained Hall.
-“This is for people who are on the verge of homelessness or face severe health risks if they lose their water or power, or both.”
+“The Rainy Day funds are used for people who are on the verge of homelessness or face severe health risks if they lose their water or power, or both,” said Hall.

 Why the name change?
 According to PUD Communications Manager Will O’Donnell, the idea for changing the name came from Dunbar and from one of the promotional pieces created to encourage people to give to the program.